 - Organise your trip in advance so you don’t need to make any off-road stops, including checking all vehicle indicators that your car is in good working order.

-- If you need to ask directions, it is recommended to stop and ask at a petrol station.
+- If you ask directions, stop and ask at a petrol station.

 - Always drive with your doors locked.